veebch/pepper/README.md

 ```
 alias dome='mpv  --fs --fs-screen=1'
 ```
+Videos that are sent to the screen should be 800x800 videos.

+For music, use cava on a terminal that has been maximised on the display.

 ## Enclosure

 The files for the 3d printed enclosure are in the directory [3d](./3d)